 old and have Smart Serve certification to tend bar.

-In August, our summer hours are 11:00 am to 4:00 pm from Monday to Friday.
+In July and August, our summer hours are 11:00 am to 4:00 pm from Monday to Friday.

 On a performance night, the Box Office will remain open until showtime and open one hour before Sunday Cinema (Sunday at 7pm)